saltsthlm/protips/mochareporters.md

+**This site is deprecated and all the content has moved to [AppliedTechnology](https://appliedtechnology.github.io/protips/)**

 I’ve been tipping a few mobs of this thing, but I wanted to document it here as well.

 When we are doing such rapid code-test-code-test-code-loops it can be come very cumbersome to

 1. have many failing tests (psst `.skip` them - see above) and
 2. to scroll past all the long output that our passing tests are producing.